Jawabiscuit/obsidian-templates/chat/prompt/writing-prompts.md

 Here is a list of Obsidian (Markdown) links to pages related to {{value:link}}.
 Please use these to give me 10 writing prompts in bullet form concerning {{value:link}}.

-Use the links in paragraphs as part of the sentences.
+Use the links provided when generating the writing prompts.

 ```js quickadd
 // Use a shorthand for the DataView API